-One of the things my husband and I whole-heartedly agree on is that we both love a good, local place to eat.
+One of the things my husband and I whole-heartedly agree on is that we both love a good, local place to eat, and we believe we’ve found the best restaurants in Manhattan, Kansas.

 When we travel, we always try our best to find the most popular local fare to experience and enjoy.
 We’ve done the same thing each of the three times we’ve moved to a new city the last few years; we’re always anxious to unpack our boxes during the day and find the best local places to eat and drink at the end of the day as our reward.